Financial Assistance & Resources for Businesses

 Loans can be used for working capital, equipment purchases, tenant improvements, commercial vehicle purchases (excluding ride share cars), debt refinancing (such as merchant cash advances and tax liens), opening a new location, purchasing another business, and more.
 Call a loan consultant at 866-299-8173 or visit Opportunityfund.org for more information.

 - $10,000 small business grants from Salesforce Care Small Business Grants.
-Visit to sign up for info
+Visit for current info

-- $5,000 Grants for Women-Owned Small Businesses from the Spanx by Sara Blakely Foundation’s Red Backpack Fund.
-Visit to sign up for email updates. *Next Application Period Opens July 6*
+- Applications are currently closed for $5,000 Grants for Women-Owned Small Businesses from the Red Backpack Fund.
+Visit for updates.

 - $500 Matching Grants from